BellaTatts/Digital-writing-folio/Week 3.md

 **Quote:** "All of these interfaces share a common goal underlying their designs: to efface the interface altogether and so also efface our ability to read, let alone write, the interface, definitively turning us into consumers rather than producers of content."

-Technology by the way of umbicomp is the third wave of computing and is embedded in our everyday life rather than just on a computer screen.
+Technology, by the way of umbicomp, is the third wave of computing and is embedded in our everyday life rather than just on a computer screen.
 This form of technology is commonly referred to as ubiquitous computing, which uses more natural interfaces to interact with humans.

-Mark believed umbicomp was the antidote to Windows and desktop computing now digital writing is being considered as the antidote to the invisible nature of umbicomp.
+Mark believed Umbicomp was the antidote to Windows and desktop computing; now digital writing is being considered as the antidote to the invisible nature of Umbicomp.

 **Oulipian theory** -

-Is a set of literary constraints and techniques that explore the potential of language and literature through rigorous experimentation and formalized processes.
+It is a set of literary constraints and techniques that explore the potential of language and literature through rigorous experimentation and formalised processes.

-Oulipian sought to use the literary legend that we as the sonnet to make a new combinatory form of poetry.
+Oulipian sought to use the literary legend as the sonnet to make a new combinatory form of poetry.
-It was interesting to understand the creative flow that used the forgotten sonnet and its traditional values and made it into something else - not entirely new but not old either.
+It was interesting to understand the creative flow that used the forgotten sonnet and its traditional values and made it into something else, not entirely new but not old either.

 The perception of writing back then was a wholly different artifice which prided not on the play elements or even the forced constraints to enhance a written work, but rather dismissed the topic as problematic and not worth the time of studying.

-**Quote:** "Constraints are treated therein as aberrations, as pathological monstrosities of language and of writing; the works resulting from them are not even worthy to be called "works"
+**Quote:** "Constraints are treated therein as aberrations, as pathological monstrosities of language and writing; the works resulting from them are not even worthy to be called 'works"

 It's this idea that to exceed one's literary limits is to go down the path of madness.
 Perec believed such tactics were used to stunt innovation.
-Oulipian was a literary paradox, he both worked the traditionalist method while also delved into the experimental.
+Oulipian was a literary paradox; he both worked with the traditionalist method while also delving into the experimental.

 I wonder if the hesitance and sometimes downright refusal to accept change was due to more than just straying from the norm?
-Much like how we see mathematics involvement in writing as highly unusual - although practised much more when we consider the endless potential of coding - the pressure to conform to what worked and the fear of the 'what if' that creatively binds itself to any writer.
+Much like how we see mathematics involvement in writing as highly unusual, although practised much more when we consider the endless potential of coding, the pressure to conform to what worked and the fear of the 'what if' that creatively binds itself to any writer.

 **Quote:**
 "But can an artificial structure be viable?
 Does it have the slightest chance to take root in the cultural tissue of a society and to produce leaf, flower, and fruit?
 Enthusiastic modernists are convinced of it; diehard traditionalists are persuaded of the contrary."

-An interesting find was how people categorised the experimental and the traditional and how both utilised their own types of constraints, I believe Oulipian was aware of such a thing and thus was pushing to break from the Ancestors mould into something accepted.
-While Oulipian would argue that he was doing no such thing his work would say otherwise.
+An interesting find was how people categorised the experimental and the traditional, and how both utilised their own types of constraints.
+I believe Oulipian was aware of such a thing and thus was pushing to break from the Ancestors' mould into something accepted.
+While Oulipian would argue that he was doing no such thing, his work would say otherwise.

 ### Reading 2 -

 **Quote:** All of these interfaces share a common goal underlying their designs: to efface the interface altogether and so also efface our ability to read, let alone write, the interface, definitively turning us into consumers rather than producers of content.

 Is coding the epicentre between literature and software?
-If we are to consider the current software as a true loss to digital making - now all we have is predetermined choices, then maybe E lit is important to tempering our consumptive natures by feeding our more creative outlets.
+If we are to consider the current software as a true loss to digital making, now all we have are predetermined choices, then maybe E lit is important to tempering our consumptive natures by feeding our more creative outlets.

-But much like the fears from Oulipian's time we seem to have nothing but a constant flow of 'new.'
+But much like the fears from Oulipian's time, we seem to have nothing but a constant flow of 'new.'
 New writing techniques, new writing types or variations of what was.
 Maybe this is our form of constraint, one that struggles to return to more traditional values is what the past writers feared - recluse when they were included, forgotten when excluded.

 ### Reading 3 -